Lalo-Rodriguez/abstracts_clustering/README.md

 ## Future Improvements
 - Add support for different clustering algorithms (e.g., DBSCAN).
-- Enhance the preprocessing step with more NLP techniques like lemmatization.
 - Improve PDF formatting and visualizations for large datasets.